What do I actually do?

 My big bang moment

-I didn’t actually know it 21 years ago – but this whole negative and confusing experience was one of the most crucial moments in my life.
+I didn’t actually know it back in 1998 (you can do the maths) – but this whole negative and confusing experience was one of the most crucial moments in my life.

 I was one of just a handful of students in my year who didn’t want to go to university.
 This went against everything I had ever been told to expect from my life.
 My secondary school years had been spent preparing for the excitement of going to university, moving away from home, partying a lot, meeting new friends, securing my future…..so why didn’t I want it?